 Variations

-No variations shall be carried out to the works unless the Client has issued a Contract Instruction authorizing as such.
+No variations shall be carried out to the works unless the Client has issued a Contract Instruction authorising as such.
 No Contract Instruction will be placed without an appropriate quotation

 Pre-Contract Meeting

 The successful supplier shall attend a pre-contract meeting with the Contract Administrators Representative during which the Clients requirements will be outlined, and any queries resolved.
 The Service Provider will be expected to agree the contract start date and agree all other legal requirements.